gderoo/self_driving_car/Project 5 - Vehicle Detection/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+* Add random noise in the window positions in order to have a smoother evolution of the boxes
+* Implement a faster HOG calculation strategy in which the HOG is calculated once, and not for each window separately